ASKnetCommunity/LEAD/_profiles/Ayom-Ruei-Ayom.md

   - {name: 'Open Source & Knowledge', number: 3, qualification: "Later in 2020 we had an online training on git and GitHub by r0g agency and I got a certificate."}
 ---

-Ayom Ruel Ayom is a well-rounded individual with a passion for both education and media.
-Born in Maar, Twic East County, Jonglei State, Ayom has a strong sense of community and desire to help others.
-With a background in business administration, he has honed his skills in various media outlets, including Radio Jonglei 95.9 FM and Voice of Reconciliation 98.4 FM.
-As a former reporter and presenter, Ayom has developed excellent communication and teamwork skills.
+Ayom Ruel Ayom is a versatile individual deeply passionate about both education and media.
+He hails from Maar, Twic East County, Jonglei State, and his commitment to community service is unwavering.

+Holding a degree in business administration, he has honed his skills in various media platforms, including his stints at Radio Jonglei 95.9 FM and Voice of Reconciliation 98.4 FM.
+Through his past roles as a reporter and presenter, Ayom has honed his communication and teamwork abilities to a high standard.

-Additionally, Ayom has attended the ASKNET training program, where he expanded his knowledge in new technologies and tools for repairing electronic devices.
-He is currently working at ATAKA HUB, where he continues to demonstrate his dedication and drive for success.
-Ayom has a strong interest in empowering his community, particularly through the facilitation of business skills training and phone repair services.
-With one year left in his bachelor's degree program at Dr. John Garang University of Science and Technology, Ayom is poised for continued growth and success in his career.
+Furthermore, Ayom has enriched his knowledge through the ASKNET training program, where he expanded his expertise in the latest technologies and tools for electronic device repair.

+Currently, he is employed at ATAKA HUB, where he continues to exemplify his dedication and determination for success.

+Ayom possesses a strong desire to empower his community, particularly through business skills training and phone repair services.

+With only one year remaining in his bachelor’s degree program at Dr. John Garang University of Science and Technology, Ayom stands poised for further growth and prosperity in his career.